How To Wholesale Real Estate In Alabama: Step By Step (2024)

 Step 5: Find Motivated Sellers & Distressed Properties

-A motivated seller is a homeowner that needs to sell their house quickly.
+A motivated seller is a homeowner who needs to sell their house quickly.
 Usually, these individuals will forgo listing their property on the MLS or open market and take the off-market, all-cash route instead.

 These people are typically in a cash crunch situation.
 Perhaps they’ve inherited the property from a deceased family member and they need the cash to pay for funeral bills and outstanding liabilities.